AmpersandTarski/documentation/the-language-ampersand/relations.md

 <properties>? <pragma>? <meaning>?
 ```

-The second and third ways will become obsolete in future versions of Ampersand.
+The second and third alternative will become obsolete in future versions of Ampersand.

-All three ways define a relation by its name, its source concept and its target concept.
+All three formats define a relation by its name, its source concept and its target concept.
 By convention, the name of a relation is a single word that starts with a lower case letter.
 The source and target concepts start with an upper case letter.
 This convention avoids confusion between concepts and relations.

 A relation statement means that there exists a relation in the current context with the specified name, source concept and target concept.

-A relation statement may occur anywhere inside a context, both inside and outside of a pattern.
+A relation statement may occur anywhere inside a context, both inside and outside a pattern.

 The optional `<properties>`, `<pragma>`, and `<meaning>`-parts are discussed in the sequel.